mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter6.md

 There are 4 things happening in the upload function:
 * **Connect to Storage Account:** Using the `CloudStorageAccount` class, parse the storage account connection string, create a blob client, and a reference to the container (or folder) we'd like to access.
 The blob client works like a web service proxy that can interact with Azure blob storage to get a reference to the blob folders (a.k.a. containers) in the account.
 * **Create the blob container:** It's important to know that the reference to the blob container doesn't means the cloud container exists.
-Whenever you access a container, you shoudl first ensure that it exists.
+Whenever you access a container, you should first ensure that it exists.
 If not, create it.
 This may seem extra, but always checking for the container helps you to write more defensive code that ensures any implicit assumptions (like the existence of the container) are valid.
-* **Upload image blob:** With the container refereence, we get a reference to a blob block (a.k.a. file) that will contain our image.
+* **Upload image blob:** With the container reference, we get a reference to a blob block (a.k.a. file) that will contain our image.
 After setting the content type of the blob block, the image bits are uploaded.
 * **Get URL of the uploaded image blob:** When the image is uploaded, we get the URL of it via the `Uri` property.

 > **NOTE:** Throughout the code we've written to access cloud resources, you'll notice a clear asynchronous programming pattern.
-When you're interacting with the cloud, you should always perform action in an asynchorous manner because you never know how long an action will take.
+When you're interacting with the cloud, you should always perform action in an asynchronous manner because you never know how long an action will take.
 In the event an action takes longer than expected, executing the command asynchronously won't prevent other code from executing.

 The last step is to add several references to the top of the *ManageController.cs* file: